surajudeenadegoke/surajudeenadegoke/README.md

 💼  Worked as a Junior Software Developer at (https://Kurama.com/)

-💼  Worked as a Dispatch Officerr at (https://beninelectric.com/)
+💼  Worked as a Centralized System Operation Officerr at (https://beninelectric.com/)

 - What do you need my [CV](https://docs.google.com/document/d/1NK2828c2c9jU8lauIVZdkN0X7DB8L3Od/edit) for ?